 Learning how to save starts at a young age

 “I was never really taught to budget,” says Candace Manriquez, a 33-year-old radio producer from Long Beach.
-“I definitely would have benefitted from budgeting and saving in my early 20s.
+“I definitely would have benefited from budgeting and saving in my early 20s.
 I held a job where I made nearly $80,000 and aside from my 401(k), I really didn’t save much.”

 Manriquez says she wishes someone had taught her how to budget when she was younger, but with her parents living paycheck to paycheck, she didn’t learn about how to save money at home.
 School wasn’t any help either.
 Though statistics show that students who are taught financial literacy in high school are more responsible when it comes to money, most states don’t require students to take a course in personal finance.
 In fact, only 17 states currently do.